Maud Slye: Education and career

 carried on at the University of Chicago in the Department of Zoology.
 In 1919 she was selected as director of the Cancer Laboratory at the University of Chicago.
 In 1922, she was promoted to assistant professor and became an associate professor in 1926.
 She retired in 1945 as a professor Emeritus of Pathology.
 Her belief that cancer was a recessive trait that could be eliminated through breeding caused clashes with fellow scientists, including C. C. Little.

 Slye was devoted to her work.
 A 1937 Time account of her behavior at a science convention described her as "high-spirited" and quoted her as saying: "I breed out breast cancers.
 I don't think we should feel so hopeless about breeding out other types.
 Only romance stops us.
 It is the duty of scientists to ascertain and present facts.
 If the people prefer romance to taking advantage of these facts, there is nothing we can do about it."
 Reluctant to leave her mice to the care of her assistants, she once went twenty-six years without a vacation.
 She never married and spent her retirement reviewing data from her research.
 She died of a heart attack in 1954 and was buried in Oak Woods Cemetery.
-News of her passing was featured on the front page of the Chicago Daily Tribune.
+News of her death was featured on the front page of the Chicago Daily Tribune.